dust39/animated-enigma/readme.md

 This is a work in progress.

 #### Git / GitHub
 I also learned and utilized Git a great deal through this project.
 I learned Git terminal command using GitBash.
 I learned and utilized teriminal commands noted below in the list below.
 I made commits anytime I made changes and pushed those commits to my GitHub repository.
-Check it out my commit history on this project [Here](https://github.com/dust39/animated-enigma/commits/main).
+Check out my commit history on this project [Here](https://github.com/dust39/animated-enigma/commits/main).
-- Git init : to initialize my lcoal repository.
+- Git init : to initialize my local repository.
 - Git status: to check the status of any file changes in my local repository.
 - Git add: to add my changed files to a staging area.
 - Git commit: to commit my changed files.
 - Git push: to push my local commits up to my GitHub respository.

 #### Conclusion
 Is there ever a conclusion in technology???
 I learned so much working on this project.
 It may seem simple on the surface, but the amount the I have learned is incredible.
 I loved the challenge and I look forward to continuing my coding adventure.
-Thank you to Code Kentucky for this opportunity and Thank You for looking at my project!
+Thank You to Code Kentucky for this opportunity and Thank You for looking at my project!